Is cheating in Games possible?

 3. The Problem about Free Hacks and Hacking Communities liking your Game

 Important: This mostly applies to shooters and games that can be client-side hacked (DLL-Injection), since there are only very few free and community-developed game bots.
 There are a few very huge, established and old hacking communities for games out there that have a considerable user base and the potential to make your game a literal hacking fest.
-If one of these communities likes your game and how easy it is to get hacks working, they will create free hacks for it which will lead to a lot of negative effects for your game: Not only will more hackers from these huge communities start playing and cheating in your game, but hacks will become very easily available to other users of your game. – I have seen this spiral out of control in many games.
+If one of these communities likes your game and how easy it is to get hacks working, they will create free hacks for it which will lead to a huge change in you userbase: Not only will more hackers from these huge communities start playing and cheating in your game, but hacks will become very easily available to other users of your game. – I have seen this spiral out of control in many games.
 The wide use of hacks will make hacks widely known, which will lead to more people searching for hacks and finding them and so on.
 I have seen games that had a player base of 50% or more cheaters.
 There were literally spambots advertising free hacks in that game.
 Did that hurt the game?
 No not really, since everyone used hacks the developers still profited all the same, but in some cases it might and that is what I want to talk about.

 So how the free hacks in the hacking communities come into being is the following: There are a few people out there that can program hacks and are looking for attention and respect online.
 So if there is a huge demand for certain hacks of a hacking site, they will try and provide that and in return get the respect they are looking for.
 Granted, some of them are probably getting paid, but most really do it for the community and the status they gain from doing it.
 It can be compared to the many Crackers and Warez Groups that are cracking PC software: It’s about honor, respect, showing of skill and a bit of attention. – This is just my psychological assessment of a phenomenon I don’t fully understand though.
 Also the hacks programmers I know personally, really enjoy coming up with the stuff.
 So I guess fun is in that mix as well.